Do You Have Anger Frozen In Your Shoulder?

 EFT for Adhesive Capsulitis

 It typically progresses from initial pain to eventual complete loss of motion as the inflammation turns to rigid fibrosis which may last several years.
 Orthopedic surgeons consider it idiopathic as they don’t understand the cause; rheumatologists may prescribe anti-inflammatory medications with limited success; and physical therapists often have little to offer as their usual exercises just cause more pain.
+It has been described as T. Rex disease due to the range of motion being limited like the tiny arms of the terrible predator.

 I knew I didn’t want to have surgery or to spend the next couple years waiting for my shoulder to heal, so I started searching for the source of my anger.
 I didn’t need to look far, as I had become a political activist for the first time in my life during the 2004 presidential campaign.
 My frustration with the election results had been building throughout Bush’s second term, and I felt powerless to do anything about it.